rdfostrich/article-jws2018-ostrich/content/querying.md

 For example, for querying within version 1 and 4, if triple A was added in version 2 but removed again in version 3, it should not be included in the delta triple count with respect to version range `[1,4]`.
 But according to our algorithm, this triple will be included twice in our counting, once as an addition and once as a deletion.
-Our count in this case will at least be two too high.
+Our count in this case will at least be 2 too much.
 For exact counting, this number of negated triples should be subtracted.

 ### Version Query

-For the final query atom, version querying, we have to retrieve all triples across all versions, annotated with the versions in which they exist.
+For version querying, the final query atom, we have to retrieve all triples across all versions, annotated with the versions in which they exist.
 In this work, we again focus on version queries for a single snapshot and delta chain.
 For multiple snapshots and delta chains, the following algorithms should simply be applied once for each snapshot and delta chain.